Tazmainiandevil/Useful.Extensions/README.md

 itemValue will be 1, as the array does not contain 20 elements.

-Using the array location, default value and a function to apply to the element value.
+#### Using the array location, default value and a function to apply to the element value

 e.g.